Doxygen has built-in support to generate inheritance diagrams for C++ classes.

 Doxygen can use the "dot" tool from graphviz to generate more advanced diagrams and graphs.
 Graphviz is an open-source, cross-platform graph drawing toolkit and can be found at http://www.graphviz.org/

-If you have the "dot" tool in the path, you can set HAVE_DOT to YES
+If you have the "dot" tool in the path, you can set HAVE_DOT to YES in the configuration file to let doxygen use it.

 Doxygen uses the "dot" tool to generate the following graphs: